pouyakary/arendelle-book/spaces/README.md

 <!-- CLIFF HIGHLIGHTER 0.01 DEV GENERATED CODE BLOCK--><br>

-As you observed this blueprints are more advanced then what you have seen till now.
+As you observed this blueprints are more advanced than what you have seen till now.
 Its like you get super hero powers when you use spaces!<br>

 So now its time for you to practice!<br>